 Also, with “Everywhere” and “Family” plans you’ll get a 30-day money-back guarantee.

 If you’re looking for a full-featured yet free plan, then LastPass or Bitwarden might be worth a shot.
 Like RoboForm, both of these providers offer freemium versions of their flagship products.
-However, these come with fewer limitations (like a lack of 2FA and cross-device synchronization).
+However, these come with fewer limitations.

 While Dashlane comes at a higher price than RoboForm it also brings more features to the table.
 For instance, a built-in virtual private network (VPN) and real-time dark web monitoring.
 These features are seldom seen in most popular password managers.